 If your presentation does not fit within an existing symposium, you can submit your abstract directly as a “Contributed Oral Presentation” in a specific track (Infrastructure, Policy, Science, or Standards).
 Accepted abstracts will be organized into sessions by the Programme Committee, looking for affinities among submissions.

 We will provide dedicated space for posters and a designated time for authors to interact with conference attendees.
-Space is designed for A1-sized posters (841 mm high x 594 mm wide) in a portrait (vertical) orientation.
+Space is designed for A0-sized posters (84.1 cm wide x 118.9 cm tall) in a portrait (vertical) orientation.
 Posters cannot exceed the size of panels (100 cm wide x 125 cm tall).